adierkens/webpack-inject-plugin/README.md

 The function is called using the same context as the loader, so everything [here](https://webpack.js.org/api/loaders/#the-loader-context) applies.

+You can either return the raw content to load, or a `Promise` which resolves to the content, if you wish to be async.

 ### options

 You can also pass in more options: